intel/ideep/README.md

 # MKL-DNN bridge for Chainer

-A Chainer module providing mumpy like API and DNN acceleration using MKL-DNN.
+A Chainer module providing numpy like API and DNN acceleration using MKL-DNN.

 ## Requirements